-The Grand Lakes Metropark is 60 acres of undeveloped land located south of Dorset, Ohio and is the home of two large lakes; Queen Lake and Prince Lake, the lakes are located near Mells Road, east of SR 193 and are surrounded by 240 acres of undeveloped open land, forest and wetlands.
+The Grand Lakes Preserve Metropark is 60 acres of undeveloped land located south of Dorset, Ohio and is the home of two large lakes; Queen Lake and Prince Lake, the lakes are located near Mells Road, east of SR 193 and are surrounded by 240 acres of undeveloped open land, forest and wetlands.

 Dawn to Dusk

-Fishing, kayaking, picnicking, photography, bird watching & more.
+Future features: fishing, kayaking, picnicking, photography, bird watching & more.
 Primitive.
 No restrooms, water or electric.

 This allotment was formed by a developer who planned out the development and filed a plat of lots with the county, sold lots, but never developed the area.
 It still sits as vacant land without any streets or signs.